mikaelbo/LanguageSwitcher/README.md

 # LanguageSwitcher
-A sample project to demonstrate switching between localizations in an iOS app
+A sample project to demonstrate switching between localizations in an iOS app.